-Key Developments in European Prehistory and Disruptive innovations in Prehistory obtained.
+Themes in European Prehistory and Current issues in prehistoric research obtained.

-The European Prehistory department organises different kinds of fieldwork and is working on several research projects.
-You can participate in most of these projects in several ways.
+The European Prehistory profile organises different kinds of fieldwork and is working on several research projects.
+Master students can participate in most of these projects in several ways.

 The options for fieldwork internships are:

-The Veluwe: surveys and excavation of burial mounds, supervised by Q. Bourgeois and D. Fontijn.
+Veluwe (surveys and excavation of burial mounds, supervised by A. Louwen and D. Fontijn).

-RMA-students following this module have to write a contextual chapter that places the internship research in a wider (international) perspective.
-You also participate in planning and directing the excavation.
+RMA students following this module have to write a contextual chapter that places the internship research in a wider (international) perspective.
+They also participate in planning and directing the excavation.
 This involves preparation sessions in April, May and June and the writing of an excavation plan.

 Mode of instruction